Expand Linux VM Disk under Proxmox VE

 2. Enlarge the partition(s) in the virtual disk

-We will assume you are using LVM on the storage and the VM OS is using ext4 filesystem.
+We will assume I am using LVM on the storage and the VM OS is using ext4 filesystem.

 Online for Linux Guests

 Here we will enlarge a LVM PV partition, but the procedure is the same for every kind of partitions.
-Note that the partition you want to enlarge should be at the end of the disk.
-If you want to enlarge a partition which is anywhere on the disk, use the offline method.
+Note that the partition I want to enlarge should be at the end of the disk.
+If I want to enlarge a partition which is anywhere on the disk, use the offline method.

 Check that the kernel has detected the change of the hard drive size (here we use VirtIO so the hard drive is named vda)